haproxy/haproxy/doc/lua-api/index.rst

   **context**: body

-  Register an Lua function executed as a service.
+  Register a Lua function executed as a service.
 All the registered service can be used in HAProxy with the prefix "lua.".
 A service gets an object class as input according with the required mode.